top of page

 Benefits

-High Sensitivity & Responsiveness
+High Sensitivity and Responsiveness

 Each cell line is validated to induce a strong reporter signal in response to stimuli, and is highly responsive to our Gaussia Luciferase Substrate.